taosdata/TDengine/docs/en/05-get-started/03-package.md

 1. Download the Windows installation package.
    <PkgListV3 type={3}/>
 2. Run the downloaded package to install TDengine.
+Note: From version 3.0.1.7, only TDengine client pacakge can be downloaded for Windows platform.
+If you want to run TDengine servers on Windows, please contact our sales team to upgrade to TDengine Enterprise.

 </TabItem>
 <TabItem label="macOS" value="macos">